Process-Informed Forecasting of Complex Thermal Dynamics in Pharmaceutical Manufacturing: Validation on a Secondary Lyophilization Process

 The results are summarized in Table \ref{tab:evaluation_metrics_grouped_rmse_2}.
-The KAN and cKAN families are still state of the art, with the lowest RMSE and show strong function approximation capabilities on new data.
-The fixed-weight models are competitive, closely following their pure counterparts in accuracy and physical consistency.
-On this secondary dataset, the Transformer architecture and its fixed-weight variant have the lowest value of Gradient Error.
+The KAN and cKAN families are still state of the art, with the lowest RMSE and show strong function approximation capabilities on new data but also strong adherence to thermodynamic safety, as evidenced by their minimal Maximum Overshoot (MO) values.
+The fixed-weight models are competitive, closely following their pure counterparts in accuracy and physical consistency maintaining near-zero PVR during the extended hold phases of this new product.
+On this secondary dataset, the Transformer architecture and its fixed-weight variant have the lowest value of Gradient Error, and low PVR.
 Thus, they are better at capturing the underlying temporal structure and trends of this process, even if their overall point-wise accuracy is lower.
 A significant finding from this validation study is the performance of the uncertainty-weighted models.
 These variants are competitive on the source dataset and consistently rank lower on this new process.
 This means that while the uncertainty-based weighting scheme is effective at optimizing the data-physics trade-off for a specific process, it may be less robust to domain shifts compared to the simpler fixed-weight process-informed integration.
-The key findings from this validation study are that while the MLP architecture is more robust on this specific process, the overall class of robust models (MLP, KAN-family) remains consistent and the fixed-weight integration shows more stable performance across domains than the uncertainty-based method.
+However, despite any relative drop in point-wise accuracy, these PIF variants maintain lower PVR and MO compared to pure data-driven baselines.
+The key findings from this validation study are that while the MLP architecture is more robust on this specific process effectively capping the Maximum Overshoot under severe sensor perturbation, the overall class of robust models (MLP, KAN-family) remains consistent and the fixed-weight integration shows more stable performance across domains than the uncertainty-based method.